 The assets and liabilities of financial intermediaries are primarily financial instruments.
 Loans, stocks, bonds, and other investments are their assets while the deposits and payment obligations, such as the insurance company's obligation to pay for a loss or the pension funds obligation to pay retirees an income, are their liabilities.

 One reason is because financial intermediaries provide valuable services that cannot be obtained by direct lending or investing.
 Banks, for instance, offer depositors safety for their funds.
 They have vaults for the safekeeping of cash and other valuables and deposits are insured by the government.
 Banks also provide payment services that reduce the hassle of paying bills and also provide a record of those payments.
-Insurance companies provide financial protection in case of a loss, even if that loss is much greater than the premiums paid by the insured.
+Insurance companies provide financial protection in case of a loss, even if that loss greatly exceeds the premiums paid by the insured.

 Another major reason for using financial intermediaries is because they reduce the risk of information asymmetry, where the receiver of the funds knows more about their financial condition and their intentions than do the giver of those funds.
 Financial intermediaries have expertise in assessing the risk of the applicant for funds that reduces adverse selection and moral hazard.
 They have easy access to various databases that provide information on both individuals and businesses, and they have expertise in doing their own research and monitoring.